What Is a Writing Coach?

 What is a writing coach—and do I need one?

-A professional writing coach offers you and your writing project dedicated, effective, one-on-one attention.
+A professional writing coach offers dedicated, effective, one-on-one attention.
 To do so, coaches wear a lot of hats: editor, cheerleader, beta reader, and accountability partner, among them.
+Most importantly (to my mind, anyway) your coach creates an atmosphere of living collaborative exploration—a space where both you and your book can flourish.

-Many writing coaches work with writers on all sorts of book and non-book projects.
-For example they can function as your
+Writing coaches work on all sorts of book and non-book projects.
+For example they can function as your:

 But what if you’re not writing a book?
 You might be looking for a coach to help you develop your blog or improve your business writing game.
 Or maybe you simply need help finding time to write at all when you’re juggling so many other demands.